NALTP/Rules/README.md

     - (c) Cap differential against common opponents;
     - (d) Total cap differential;
     - (e) Total caps scored;
-    - (f) A 5-minute OFM with one player from each team.
-The player must be eligible for that team’s league (i.e., an A-teamer cannot OFM for a B-team matchup), and the captain will be allowed to choose the player.
+    - (f) A 5-minute OFM with one player from each team selected by the captain of that team.
   - (3) Tiebreakers between three or more teams with an equal number of points will be determined by the following:
     - (a) Points acquired in head-to-head matches; if all tied teams have not played each other, then this rule is skipped;
     - (b) Points acquired vs. common opponents;
     - (c) Cap differential against common opponents;
     - (d) Total cap differential;
     - (e) Total caps scored;
-    - (f) A 5-minute OFM round-robin tournament with one player from each team.
-The player must be rostered on the team, and the captain will be allowed to choose the player.
+    - (f) A 5-minute OFM round-robin tournament with one player from each team selected by the captain of that team.
   - (4) If the seeding of one team is determined in a three-or-more team tiebreaker but other seeds aren't, tiebreak rules continue as they are and do not reset for the remaining teams.
   - (5) Opponent Selection:
     - (a) Teams will have the opportunity to select their opponents for each round of the playoffs that contains more than 2 teams.
     - (b) The CRC will announce the deadline to submit selections, with submissions typically due within 24 hours of the conclusion of the previous week's games.
     - (c) Selections are submitted directly to a CRC member.
       - (i) Selections should have multiple options, should higher seeds fail to make their selection.
 For example: Seed 4 submits "Select 8th seed.
 If not, then 7th seed.
 If not, then 5th seed."
     - (d) Selections are processed in order of highest seed to lowest seed.
     - (e) If a team fails to submit a selection, their selection is skipped and the next highest seeded team's selection is used instead.
     - (f) If multiple or all teams fail to submit a selection, the matchups will be determined by highest available seed playing against lowest available seed, until all matchups are determined.